 There are many actions you can take to reduce the threat of being infected by an insect.
 You should:

 - Stay out of tall grass and bushes.

-- Dress in long pants, long sleeves, and a hat if you must be in tall grass and bushes.
+- Wear long pants, long sleeves, and a hat if you must be in tall grass and bushes.
 Tuck your pants into long, white socks.